Skip to main content

 Example: Let's consider that you want to evaluate subway entrances within a certain radius to a specific building.
 In this case, the query dataset would be the one with the building geometries, because it is the start point of the query.
 On the contrary, the display dataset would be the one with the subway entrance geometries.

-You can instantly check if the query is correct by clicking on Test Query.
+Once you have entered your SQL Query, you can instantly check if the query is correct by clicking on Test Query.
+Either Query definition is valid or Entered value is not valid will appear to verify the statement.

 Defining your query